ASL Airlines Flight Delay and Cancellation Compensation

 ASL Airlines Flight Cancellation Compensation

-The European Union has regulations to assist you in case of flight cancellation.
+The EU has regulations to protect you if your flight is cancelled.
 Here’s what you should know:

-The airline may not need to compensate you if they offer you a new flight that meets the following conditions:
+The carrier can bypass compensation if they provide an alternative flight that meets the following conditions:

 Advance NoticeRe-routing Requirements